git-steven/git-steven.github.io/_posts/2024-03-29-fast-api-with-jwt.md

         raise HTTPException(status_code=401, detail=ERR_INCORRECT_API_TOKEN)
 ```

 As you can see, the `verify_jwt` function accepts the authorization header, which should contain a JWT with an `apiKey`.
 We will get into how that is sent when we write tests.
 Any client application(s) will do something similar.
 For development, the necessary keys are used via a [dotenv](https://pypi.org/project/python-dotenv/) file.
 For production, these environment variables should be set in your production environment.
-For convenience, the `.env` is included in the [git repository](https://github.com/tangledpath/fast-api-jwt).
-Normally, this should not be committed to source control, and a `.env.template` with all secret information removed is added instead.
+For convenience, the dotenv file (`.env`) is included in the [git repository](https://github.com/tangledpath/fast-api-jwt).
+Normally, this should not be committed to source control, and a template file (`.env.template`) with all secret information removed should instead be used.

 ### JWT Util
-You may have noticed the usage of [JWUtil](https://github.com/tangledpath/fast-api-jwt/blob/article1/fast_api_jwt/utils/jw_util.py):
+You may have noticed the usage of [JWTUtil](https://github.com/tangledpath/fast-api-jwt/blob/article1/fast_api_jwt/utils/jwt_util.py):
 ```python
 jot = JWTUtil.decode_jwt(authorization)
 ```